ak9999/hadamard-opencl/README.md

 # Building

-The accompanying Makefile targets 64-bit Linux distributions with the CUDA Toolkit installed.
+`make`
+The Makefile should work in any UNIX-like environment as long as the OpenCL library is available.

 # To do: